xfated/aws-https-webserver-template/README.md

 ### 1.1 Required Knowledge
 - Terraform (to understand the syntax)
+    - or you can get an intro [here](https://developer.hashicorp.com/terraform/tutorials/aws-get-started)
 - Docker (used to simplify deployment of services)
+    - or you can get an intro [here](https://docs.docker.com/get-started/)
 - Brief knowledge of AWS
+    - or you can get an intro with my guide at [TBD](TBD)

 ## 2. Goals
 The goal for this setup: